getbubblenow/bubble-flexrouter/README.md

 When this step is done, `/some/secure/location` should be the path to the SSH private key and `/some/secure/location.pub` should be the path to the SSH public key.

-## Create an empty auth token file
+## Create an auth token file
 bubble-flexrouter uses an auth token to secure its connection to a Bubble.

-This token is written to a file during registration (described below).
+During installation, write a random token to a file.
+This token must be at least 50 characters long.

-During installation, create an empty file that is only readable/writeable by the bubble-flexrouter service.
+After writing the file, ensure that it is only readable by the bubble-flexrouter service.

 ## Install system service
 Install bubble-flexrouter as a system service (Windows Service or Mac OS launch daemon) during Bubble app installation.